fair-acc/pulsed-power-ml/src/README.md

 ## Usage

-In order to visualize data passed by OpenCMW
+In order to visualize data passed by OpenCMW, do the following:

 1. Build and run the OpenCMW worker
 2. Build and run the ImPlot Visualization.

+### OpenCMW

 How to Build